Kotlin/kotlinx-benchmark/android-support-questions.md

    be copied from the user's project, but we are not guaranteed they use the wrapper.

-Q: Would some users object to downloading a wrapper using the default source?
-   E.g., `kotlinx-benchmarks` use `https\://cache-redirector.jetbrains.com`

-- Maybe allow an extra configuration for setting this URL?
 - Is there another way to start a Gradle project using another project Gradle version and wrapper?
 - Having the generated project completely stand-alone is nice for debugging.